Hair Loss Got You Down? Platelet-Rich Plasma May Regrow It

-After four PRP treatments, they had about 30 percent more growth in thinning areas.
+After four PRP treatments, they had about 30% more growth in thinning areas.

 A 2017 study out of Italy also found male patients had increased hair and density in areas where doctors used PRP therapy.

 Dr. Khetarpal says it takes about three months to see an improvement.
-After that time, most of her patients – both male and female – have regrown 30 to 40 percent of the hair they’ve lost.
+After that time, most of her patients – both male and female – have regrown 30% to 40% of the hair they’ve lost.

 Part of the success of PRP comes from selecting the right patients for therapy, Dr. Khetarpal says.
 PRP is safe and effective for many people.
 However, you should not have PRP therapy if you fall into either of these groups: